SSSAccount/finance-tracker-gui/README.md

 pip install -r requirements.txt
 ```

-Ensure you have also downloaded "gui.py", "finance_tracker.py", "helper.py", "financials.json" and create a new file called
+Download requirements.txt and ensure you have also downloaded "gui.py", "finance_tracker.py", "helper.py", "financials.json" and create a new file called
 "bulk.csv" in the same directory

 ## Usage/Examples